 So the answer is, doors might work better for overhead storage or wall cabinets but when you need to make the most of your space and increase storage space in kitchen, drawers are the best!

 And that’s it for today!
-We hope these inputs help you make an informed decision to organising your kitchen space.
+We hope this guide has helped you with some functional kitchen storage so you can take an informed decision to organise your kitchen space.